canonical/operator/STYLE.md

 This is six of one, half a dozen of the other, but we've decided that saying `if color == Color.RED` is nicer than `if color is Color.RED` as `==` is more typical for integer- and string-like values, and if you do use an `IntEnum` or `StrEnum` you should use `==` anyway.

+Note that the [Enum HOWTO](https://docs.python.org/3/howto/enum.html#comparisons) first says they should be compared by identity, but then shows that equality is defined too, and so kind of adds to the confusion.
+See also this [StackOverflow question](https://stackoverflow.com/questions/25858497/should-enum-instances-be-compared-by-identity-or-equality) and [some discussion/disagreement](https://github.com/pylint-dev/pylint/issues/5356).

 **Don't:**

 ```python